ankitt26/box-office/README.md

   - Data will be fetched using API
   - User can Bookmark the actor or shows.
+  - user can search for shows
+  - user can search for actor

 <p align="right">(<a href="#readme-top">back to top</a>)</p>